Pattaya for Digital Nomads

 When staying at G Residence (below) which is between Pattaya and Jomtien, my typical run is to leave the building and run down some side roads to Yinyom Beach.
 From there you can either run along the beach, along the pavement, or along the road south-east until you're in Jomtien.

 Once in Jomtien you can continue along the beachfront as far as you want before cutting down any of the sois to get to Jomtien Second Road.
 While busy with traffic, Jomtien Second Road and Thappraya Road that it turns into, have pavements all the way along and not too many pedestrians so is relatively comfortable to follow back.
-It goes all the way back to the centre of Pattaya.

-On the one occasion that I stayed closer to the centre of Pattaya, I'd typically run the same route, except I'd started running in the centre of Pattaya as soon as the pedestrians and traffic thinned enough that I could.
+On the one occasion that I stayed closer to the centre of Pattaya, I'd typically run the same route, except I'd start running in the centre of Pattaya as soon as the pedestrians and traffic thinned enough that I could.

 It's not an especially great route, you have to cross some busy roads, and there are a lot of gormless pedestrians in your path; certainly not suitable for doing sprint training on.
 If you just want somewhere you can get outside and build-up a bit of a sweat, then I've run worse.
 Once you're out of the city centre, most roads here are runnable.